 If only all estate agents took this much care with their properties.
 I actually despair at the way we sell houses here, home staging is the last thing on any seller’s mind when it really ought to be the first.
 So while I don’t haunt the UK real estate sites much, I do spend a fair bit of time trawling the Scandinavian ones for the pure joy of the way they get it so right.

+You know I love a kitchen with period features.
 This turn of the century apartment in Gothenburg hit me right between the eyes.
 With the right balance of period features and contemporary design, its most striking feature is a monochrome kitchen with black mosaic tiling.
 In fact, let’s start there shall we?

 Classic Thonet coffee house chairs in contemporary black lend themselves to the period of the building, referencing the black mosaic splashback.
 I’ve yet to see a monochrome kitchen done better, particularly in a modest space.

 Absolutely drenched in light, the white walls highlight the beautiful stuccoed ceilings and tiled fireplace.
 New parquet flooring brings an element of warmth to the apartment while lofty ceilings give a feeling of grandeur, typical of buildings of its era.
 I love the touches of terracotta and saffron yellow throughout.

 Carefully chosen pieces of art add personality and interest, combining natural woven textures in the large living room rug with tactile ceramic vases and abstract art.